Skip to content

 • Upload your documents to Azure AI Search

-• Prepare your custom engine copilot for Vector Search
+• Prepare your custom engine agent for Vector Search

 • Learn how to run and test your app